LorenzoMorelli/LegionBetterSpace/README.md

 ```

 Menu-driven: pick services to install/uninstall, run `doctor` on all of
 them, or quit.
-The menu loops until you exit and auto-elevates to sudo
+The menu loops until you exit and asks for your password
 only for the tools that need it.

 ### Install individual tools